emberjs/website/source/guides/testing/testing-controllers.md

 ```

-This time when we setup our moduleFor we need to pass an object as our third argument that has our `needs`.
+This time when we setup our moduleFor we need to pass an object as our third argument that has the controller's `needs`.

 ```javascript
 moduleFor('controller:posts', 'PostsController', {